Last Updated on March 8, 2023 by Sam

 Budget – Split Inn Apartments

 If you’re looking for accommodation near the Old Town on a budget then check out the Split Inn Apartments.
 The location is hard to beat and the apartments are fitted with air con to keep you cool on those hot summer days.
 You won’t find much better than this if you’re trying to keep costs down!
-Prices start at $50 USD (325 Kuna) per night.
+Prices start at 325 Kuna per night.

 Mid Range – Contarini Luxury Rooms

 Just a short walk from the golden gate entrance to Split Old Town, the Contarini Luxury Rooms are a great option if you have a bit more to spend.
 Rooms are spacious, comfortable and fitted with air con, and parking is also available for an extra cost.
-Rooms start at $140 USD (900 Kuna) per night.
+Rooms start at 900 Kuna per night.

 Treat yourself! – Dioklecijan Hotel & Residence

 The Dioklecijan Hotel & Residence boasts a rooftop swimming pool with brilliant views, making it perfect for a luxurious stay in Split.
 As the hotel is around a mile away from the Old Town, the rooftop views are particularly lovely at night.
 All rooms at the property are modern and air conditioned, with everything you need for a comfortable stay.
-Rooms start at $222 USD (1,430 Kuna) per night.
+Rooms start at 1,430 Kuna per night.

 Sibenik (Days 4, 5, 6 and 7)

-There’s plenty to see once you arrive in Sibenik, so make sure not to arrive too late or you’ll have to miss some bits out!
+There’s plenty to see once you arrive in Sibenik which is why we have included it on our 10 day itinerary from Split to Dubrovnik, so make sure not to arrive too late or you’ll have to miss some bits out!
 The city has a wonderful Old Town to explore, filled with cobblestone streets and brilliant architecture.
 Particularly impressive is St James’ Cathedral, and its dome can be seen towering above surrounding buildings from viewpoints across the city.
 The Sibenik Cathedral is considered the architectural masterpiece of the Dalmatian coast, and as such is a UNESCO World Heritage site.
 If you wish to go inside the Cathedral of Saint James then there is a 25 Kuna entrance fee.

 If you still have time to spare, then you can visit any of the 4 fortresses of Sibenik.
 You can buy a combined ticket to visit Barone fortress and St. Michael’s fortress for 50 Kuna.
 Both offer brilliant views of Sibenik, although we preferred the view from Barone fortress, as it’s 80 metres above the city.